Diseases

 • Prevention tools

+Vaccines.
 Additional, less commonly used, preventative measures include vector control, movement of stock to mosquito-free areas (e.g. higher altitudes), and the confinement of stock in insect-proof stables.
 All these control methods are often impractical, or are ineffective because they are instituted too late.
 The movement of animals from endemic areas to RVF-free regions might result in epidemics.
 Alternatively, animals can be kept in quarantine for a period of 2-3 weeks and subsequently transported to free areas.
 Preferably, these animals are vaccinated before being placed in quarantine.
+Other methods for vector control with modest success have been tested in laboratory, such as the use of endosymbiotic bacterium (Wolbachia spp) to suppress virus replication when introduced to naive mosquito species.

 All trade animals from endemic to free areas should be vaccinated before movement.
 In this case a DIVA vaccine is advantageous.